Mao Jian (Misty New Top)

 - Jiu Keng

-- Tea Master
+- Tea Maker

 - Harvest Time

-- Picking Standard
+- Plucking Standard

-- One bud and two leaves
+- One bud, two leaves

-The organic tea gardens of the producer use fermented rapeseed hulls and goat manure as fertilizer.
+The organic tea gardens of the producer use natural fermented rapeseed hulls and goat manure as organic fertilizer.
 For weeding, two things are used: goats are allowed to graze on the garden, followed by human manual weeding.
 For pest control, sticky paper and solar powered bug lights are the primary methods.